FOSSRIT/sweetermail/README.md

   * needs mailbox functionality - ability to select and open messages - kody and alex can do this!
   * default to opening inbox tag
   * send receive button needs to call bgsrt.run()
+  * stop downloading messages that we already have!
+Compare against metadata.db?
 * get sending functional

 ### stretch goals